luiscmartinez/blog/src/pages/posts/preface/index.md

 2.5 Different { Parents, Fathers, Mothers }

-2.6 You Might Be In Different { Coutinents }
+2.6 You Might Be In Different { Continents }

 2.7 You Might Be In Different { Countries }

 2.8 You May Play Different { Roles }

-2.9 Different [Problems] { money, finacial future, job securtiy, worriness, depression, stress, unhappiness, difficulties, trouble, bad luck, accident, danger, catastrophy, disaster, sickness, disease }
+2.9 Different [Problems] { money, financial future, job security, worriedness, depression, stress, unhappiness, difficulties, trouble, bad luck, accident, danger, catastrophe, disaster, sickness, disease }

-2.10 Your accumulation of unsloved pasted { Bad Actions } piles to be as big as a mountain
+2.10 Your accumulation of unsolved pasted { Bad Actions } piles to be as big as a mountain

 2.11 Until you { GET TIRED, SCARED } to be human being => { Then in the infinity, infinite.
 You look for the degree of Metaphysics } => tiredness and scaryness

 2.12 You age is not your age.
 You are thousands of years old.